This video can be a great apostolic resource for those who are considering to embark upon a serious relationship.

-Here’s a recent comment from Pope Francis who seaks about our vocation to care for the covenant of marriage.
-He affirmed:
+Here’s a recent comment from Pope Francis who speaks about our vocation to care for the covenant of marriage.

 Did you enjoy this post?
 Please share it!